Amazon Redshift

 Setup

 You must configure your cluster to allow connections from Estuary.
-This can be accomplished by making your cluster accessible over the internet for Estuary Flow's IP address 34.121.207.128, or using an SSH tunnel.
+This can be accomplished by making your cluster accessible over the internet for the Estuary Flow IP addresses, or using an SSH tunnel.
 Connecting to the S3 staging bucket does not use the network tunnel and connects over HTTPS only.

 Instructions for making a cluster accessible over the internet can be found here.
 When using this option, database connections are made over SSL only.